-That’s why this 21 Day Fix Roasted Shrimp Cocktail is such a game changer.
+That’s why this Roasted Shrimp Cocktail is such a game changer.
 It’s based off a Ina Garten recipe and that lady knows what’s up.
-Adding just a little olive oil, kosher or sea salt to your shimp and roasting it until it turns pink makes for one tasty and holiday worthy app.
+Adding just a little olive oil, kosher or sea salt to your shrimp and roasting it until it turns pink makes for one tasty and holiday worthy app.
 I top mine with some lemon zest for an extra pop and the color doesn’t hurt either.
 I think Ina would approve.

 As far as this fun and festive sauce, I got the idea of the Cranberry Horseradish Chutney because, like I said, I always felt like Cocktail Sauce wasn’t living up to it’s potential.
 And I am a huge fan of sweet and spicy sauces like this one, especially during the holidays.
 You could blend it up, but I love the chutney like consistency…and I dream about slathering it on a leftover turkey sandwich on the day after Thanksgiving. #dreambig

-Oh – and it’s also gluten-free, dairy-free and refined sugar-free, and perfect for FIXers or anyone with food sensitives (unless they are sensitive to shellfish.
-Then we are outta luck).
+It’s gluten-free, dairy-free and refined sugar-free, and perfect for FIXers or anyone with food sensitives.
+Unless, of course, they are sensitive to shellfish.
+Then, Cranberry Holiday Salsa might be a great option.

-And they aren’t just for Thanksgiving – make this roasted shrimp cocktail for any holiday, dinner party or even meal prep!
+No way!
+Make this roasted shrimp cocktail for any holiday, dinner party, brunch, or even meal prep!

 Now that I have you fully in the holiday spirit, check out these drool worthy recipes from the rest of the crew!